Apple News+ offers variety, but WSJ holds back on business stories

 New York Times Chief Executive Mark Thompson previously told Reuters that the company was “leery” about consumers reading its journalism on other platforms and warned publishers of how Netflix disrupted the movie studio business and gained leverage by taking control of distribution.

-The New York Time’s subscription revenue grew 3 percent in 2018 from the previous year while its advertising revenue was stagnant.
+The New York Times’ subscription revenue grew 3 percent in 2018 from the previous year while its advertising revenue was stagnant.
 Facebook Inc and Alphabet Inc’s Google have gained a near duopoly on digital advertising.

 A monthly digital subscription to the Times costs $15, which the company is not willing to give up to be part of other platforms, Thompson has said.